Julian S. Carr

-Julian Shakespeare Carr (October 12, 1845 – April 29, 1924) was an American industrialist, philanthropist, and white supremacist.
-He is the namesake of the town of Carrboro, North Carolina.
+Julian Shakespeare Carr (October 12, 1845 – April 29, 1924) was an American tobacco and textile industrialist best known for his work establishing "the first major brand-name [tobacco] product" Bull Durham Tobacco and pioneering the world's first international, mass-market advertising campaign.

+He helped finance the 1911 Chinese Revolution, providing his godson Charlie Soong, Soong Ching-ling, and Sun Yat-sen over one million dollars.

+He is the only individual to serve on the board of trustees for both Duke University (then Trinity College) and the University of North Carolina.

+He is the namesake of Carrboro, North Carolina and Carr Township.

 Early life

-Carr was the son of Chapel Hill merchant John Wesley Carr and Eliza P. Carr (née Eliza Pannell Bullock).
-Carr was from a prominent North Carolinian planting family and was a cousin of Governor Elias Carr and of Mary Hilliard Hinton.
-His father owned slaves.
+Carr was the son of Chapel Hill merchant John Wesley Carr and Eliza P. Carr (née Eliza Pannill Bullock).
+Carr's father "did not grow up on a plantation," and his grandfather who was also named John Carr "was a yeoman farmer without wealth or influence, but with an impressive lineage" that traces back to Robert Carr, Earl of Somerset.
+Unlike his chief business rival, fellow Confederate Veteran, and namesake of Duke University Washington Duke, Julian Carr never owned slaves.

-He entered the University of North Carolina (today the University of North Carolina at Chapel Hill) at the age of sixteen, in 1862.
+In 1862, he entered the University of North Carolina at Chapel Hill at the age of sixteen, where he developed a life-long friendship with Eugene Morehead, son of North Carolina governor John Motley Morehead.

-In 1863, he was drafted into the Confederate States Army, which interrupted his studies.
-Initially assigned clerical duties at the Bureau of Conscription, he was transferred in the following year to Company K in the 41st Regiment of North Carolina Troops, also known as the 3rd Regiment of North Carolina Cavalry, where he served in the rank of private.
+In 1863, Carr became eighteen and "decided to enlist" in the Confederate Army, becoming a member of Company K in the Third North Carolina Cavalry.

 Career

 After the war, he resumed his university education.
-Subsequently, he spent two years working in business with his uncle in Arkansas.
-Upon his return to the state, Carr purchased one-third of the Durham-based tobacco company W. T. Blackwell and Company.
-His business acumen led to the firm's becoming known worldwide through its recognizable Bull Durham trademark.
-Carr became one of the state's wealthiest individuals, engaging in successful textile, banking (Durham's First National Bank), railroad, public utility (Electric Lighting Company), and newspaper endeavors.
+Subsequently, he spent two years working in business with his uncle in Little Rock, Arkansas.
+Upon his return to North Carolina, Carr purchased one-third of the Durham-based tobacco company W. T. Blackwell and Company, eventually becoming the firm's president and sole owner.
+His work as the chief marketer made the Bull Durham Tobacco brand famous which later influenced many facets of both Durham and baseball culture, including the town nickname "Bull City," the term bull pen, and the movie Bull Durham.

+Carr became one of the state's wealthiest individuals and North Carolina's first millionaire, engaging in successful textile, banking (Durham's First National Bank), railroad, public utility (Electric Lighting Company), and newspaper endeavors.

 In 1909, Carr purchased the Alberta Cotton Mill from Thomas F. Lloyd in what was then called West End, North Carolina, by Chapel Hill.
 In 1913, after agreeing to extend electricity to the town, it was named Carrboro in honor of him.
 In the 1970s, the mill, abandoned for many years, was restored and opened as Carr Mill Mall.